k9w/instructions/git-howto.md

 On Linux and FreeBSD, 'git diff' passes certain flags to less and displays correctly.
-But on OpenBSD, if the contents fit on one screenfull, less filsthe rest of the screen with blanks and exits.
+But on OpenBSD, if the contents fit on one screenfull, less fills the rest of the screen with blanks and exits.

 To fix it on OpenBSD, one option is to set core.pager to pass the correct flags to less(1).

 To find the correct flags to pass to less on OpenBSD, compare is manpage with less on FreeBSD.

-Or set core.pager to cat(1) instead of less(1) with we do here:
+Or set core.pager to cat(1) instead of less(1):

 ```
 $ git config --global core.pager cat